hazzaldo/Neural-Network-written-from-scratch-no-ML-packages-/README.md

 ## Getting Started
 I would recommend that when you download the code to your local machine, to run it on Spyder IDE.
 I find Spyder robust and flexible for running different portions of code, displaying: console output, charts, tracking variables/data structures' values among other features.
-But you're free to use your own preferred IDE/editor.
+But you're free to use your own preferred IDE/text editor.

 ## Dependencies